fbpx

 • React to this [new feature/product launch/ latest video] with an emoji

 Love it or hate it, there’s proof of several brands using these questions to garner staggering volumes of engagement.
-Sephora, for instance, always ends Instagram captions by asking users to drop a related emoji in the comments.
+Sephora, for instance, uses Instagram captions to encourage users to drop a related emoji in the comments.
 This ranges from replying with a heart if you’re adding their latest product to your cart to dropping a 💄 in the comments if your lip balm needs an upgrade.

 Personal care and cosmetic brands all seem to love this strategy.
 Maybelline, Morphe Brushes, Bath & Body Works, and several other brands use similar questions in their tweets and posts to engage with their audience.